chriscorbell/shuttle/README.md

 ```bash
 git clone https://github.com/your-username/your-dotfiles /tmp/dotfiles
 ```
-Your dotfiles repo needs to contain a `.zshrc` file and a `.config` directory.
+Your dotfiles repo needs to contain a `.zshrc` file and a `.config` directory at the root of the repository.

 ## ZSH Aliases